 A wonderful wedding day in gorgeous surroundings and for the perfect couple.
 I’d like to share a few of my favourite photos from Saturday, and I hope you enjoy the story they tell.

-Details of the wedding suppliers who helped make Melissa and Gordon’s St Salvator’s Chapel wedding so special and unique:
+A few of the wedding suppliers who helped make Melissa and Gordon’s St Salvator’s Chapel wedding so special and unique:

 Florist: Amy Annand